afrind/draft-rush/draft-kpugin-rush.md

 The GOAWAY frame is used by the server to initiate graceful shutdown of a connection, for example, for server maintenance.

-Upon receiving GOAWAY, the client MUST send frames remaining in current GOP and stop sending new frames on this connection.
-The client SHOULD establish a new connection and resume sending frames there.
+Upon receiving GOAWAY frame, the client MUST send frames remaining in current GOP and stop sending new frames on this connection.
+The client SHOULD establish a new connection and resume sending frames there, so when resume video frame will start with an IDR frame.

 After sending a GOAWAY frame, the server continues processing arriving frames for an implementation defined time, after which the server SHOULD close